======================================================================

 Amit Chaudhuri (born 15 May 1962) is a novelist, poet, essayist,

-He was Professor of Contemporary Literature at the University of East
+He was previously professor of contemporary literature at the

 ======================================================================